-In olden days, the core was thickly coated on the outside with wax and another layer of clay known as the “cope” was laid around the wax and baked to harden.
+In olden days, the core was thickly coated on the outside with wax.
+Another layer of clay known as the “cope” was laid around the wax and baked to harden.

-The next step was to drill holes through the lower edge of the core and the cope and through these holes heat was applied to make the wax melt.
+The next step was to drill holes through the lower edge of the core and the cope, and through these holes, the heat was applied to make the wax melt.

-The melted wax ran out through the holes leaving a space between the core and cope of the bell.
-This space was filled with hot molten metal of copper and tin and left to cool.
+The melted wax ran out through the holes, leaving a space between the core and cope of the bell.
+This space was filled with a hot molten metal of copper and tin and left to cool.

 The hardened molten metal became the final finished bell.

 Tuning of the Bell

 After the bell had been made, the bell was tuned to perfection.
 Each bell had a unique tone depending on the size of the bell.
 To get a pitch-perfect tone, the bell was chiseled on the inside or the outside of the bell to make it sound right.

 If the tone of the bell had a low sound, the tone was raised by chipping off metal from the lower edge of the bell.
 If the tone was too high, then the tone was reduced by chipping off metal from the inside of the bell.
 In olden times, the clapper or the tongue of the bell was attached by using a leather strap.

 Some of the bells that were made were decorated with designs and inscriptions.
 Today modern techniques are used in the making of bells that can last for about 3000 years.